mjftw/next-example/README.md

 This project is an example application showcasing some good practices and architectural design principles for a Next.js application.
 It demonstrates how to structure a scalable, maintainable, and testable codebase using modern development techniques.

+It's still a WIP, but will eventually be an app where users can share cooking recipes.
+Really the subject matter isn't important, and food is more fun than yet another blog post example.

 ## Architectural Principles

 ### 1. Functional Programming Style